torvalds/linux/Documentation/sound/cards/mixart.rst

 decoding, samplerate conversions and various effects.

-The driver don't work properly at all until the certain firmwares are loaded, i.e. no PCM nor mixer devices will appear.
+The driver don't work properly at all until the certain firmwares are loaded, i.e. anal PCM analr mixer devices will appear.
 Use the mixartloader that can be found in the alsa-tools package.